Skip to main content

 • Relocate my venture to College Park

-With all that is going on the University of Maryland, as well as the surrounding community, the Discovery District is a desirable destination for corporations, businesses, startups, federal agencies, government contractors, and research partners.
-If you are interested in learning more about this research park and the benefits of relocating to the Discovery District, then please contact Sarah Miller from the Terrapin Development Company at smiller@terrapindevelopment.com.
+With all that is going on the University of Maryland, as well as the surrounding community, the Discovery District Maryland is a desirable destination for corporations, businesses, startups, federal agencies, government contractors, and research partners.
+If you are interested in learning more about this research park and the benefits of relocating to the Discovery District Maryland, then please contact Sarah Miller from the Terrapin Development Company at smiller@terrapindevelopment.com.